Synths

 Arturia Microfreak

 The Microfreak has a sound apart from the usual subtractive synthesizers.
 It´s a hybrid machine, cause it has digital oszillators with an analog filter.
 It has great modulation possibilities and some really interesting oscialltor-models.
 The little electronic keybed hat polyphonic aftertouch and it sends Midi.
-I like the machine, because it has a new and inspiring sound.
 You get a lot of synth power for the money.
+But: Lights are much too bright.
+Additional sequencer buttons are hard to see.
+No effects, and this synth needs effects.
+Sticky pots after 3 years (same on Matrixbrute).
+No studio-on/off-mode for external power.
+Tiny display.

 Arturia Minibrute